-Are you brave enough to get real with this Joni-Mitchell-wanna-be?
+Are you brave enough to get real with this big-smile, Joni-wanna-be, Montana-made singer?

 Kendra Jo and Brittany grew up playing music with their family band in the farm hills of Judith Gap, MT.
 Now they are make their living as actor-musicians in NYC and love to share the music of their roots from the subway platforms to theatre houses to bluegrass venues alike.

 Kendra is the founder and manager of the three bands that embody her favorite style: The Brook Sisters, The Snowy Mountain Sisters, and the East River Ramblers.
 Come out to dance, clap, sing, and smile: it’s strings on fire and melody full of heart!